jokilic/sunny/README.md

 - [x] Replace hardcoded text with variables
 - [x] Create other weather icons from the downloaded ones
 - [x] Rename icons to the required names (e.g. **clearsky_day**)

-### Gonna post some screenshots when I'm happy enough with the app and the UI.
-### Gonna put the app on the Play Store when I'm generally happy with the app and it could serve other people.